temcdrm/emthub/README.md

 Use `pip install -e .` to install the Python emthub package from your git clone.

 Queries are performed using the built-in Python packages _rdflib_ and/or _sqlite3_.
 In developing new SPARQL queries, the optional [Blazegraph](https://github.com/blazegraph/database/releases) triple-store is often convenient because it enables interactive SPARQL in a Web browser.
+However, Blazegraph does require a local Java installation.

 To deploy the project on PyPi, staring in the directory of your git clone, where `setup.py` is located: